The Clear Edge

 The Executive Summary

-• Who this is for: Operators between $10K–$100K/month who have been flat for 3–11 months, are actively “working on growth,” and suspect they’re missing the real constraint behind their plateau.
+• Who this is for: Founder-operators between $10K–$100K/month who’ve been flat for 3–11 months, are actively “working on growth,” and suspect they’re missing the real constraint behind their plateau.

-• Time to implement: Expect 1–2 weeks for diagnosis, 1–2 weeks for strategy and risk design, 2–4 weeks for implementation, and 8–12 weeks of validation—roughly 3–5 months total to know if you’ve broken the plateau.
+• Time to implement: Expect 1–2 weeks for diagnosis, 1–2 weeks for strategy and risk design, 2–4 weeks for implementation, and 8–12 weeks of validation—about 3–5 months end to end.

 Written by Nour Boustani for $10K–$100K-month operators who want to break persistent plateaus without wasting another year optimizing the wrong constraint and calling it “work on growth.”